-Signal Connected to Direction Description txd DATA[0] DATA[0] IN UART TXD signal that is routed to the set in the Carkit Control register. rxd DATA[1] OUT UART RXD signal that is routed to the DP pin if the RxdEn bit is set in the Carkit Control register.
+Signal Connected to Direction Description txd DATA[0] IN UART TXD signal that is routed to the DM pin if the TxdEn is set in the Carkit Control register. rxd DATA[1] OUT UART RXD signal that is routed to the DP pin if the RxdEn bit is set in the Carkit Control register.
 Reserved DATA[2] OUT Driven Low. int DATA[3] OUT Asserted when any unmasked interrupt occurs.
 Active high.
 Reserved DATA[4:7] OUT Driven Low.